Villa Unión: Overview

-The city is strategically located in the heart of the Bermejo Valley, 1,153 meters above sea level, at the foothills of the Andes mountains.
-Beautifully set midst the intense red mountain ranges of Sierra de Famatina and Sierra de Maíz, surrounded by local, traditional wineries and the Bermejo River running, often brutally in the rainy season, through the city.
+The city is located in the heart of the Bermejo Valley, 1,153 meters above sea level, at the foothills of the Andes mountains.
+Set midst the Sierra de Famatina and Sierra del Maíz Gordo mountain ranges, Villa Unión is surrounded by local, traditional wineries and an offshoot of the Desaguadero River flows near the city.

 The weather is hot and rainy during the summer, January and February being the wettest months, while it is dry and cold during winter.
 As the soil can't easily get rid of the heavy rainfall, the area commonly floods during the rainy season.
 The area represents a typical climate of the mountain desert, with a soaring difference in temperatures between day and night.
 Villa Unión is affected by a climate phenomenon called the "Zonda wind" - a dry wind often carrying dust, which comes from the polar maritime air, warmed by descent from the crest, which is some 6,000 m (18,999 ft) above sea level.
 It may exceed a velocity of 40 km/h (25 mph) and may lead to changes in air pressure, commonly causing people headache.

 The nearest airport is the Capitán Vicente Almandos Amonacide Airport in La Rioja, 3 kilometers from the city center of the city of La Rioja.
 Three weekly flights are offered between Buenos Aires and La Rioja by Aerolíneas Argentinas.

-Nearby towns from Villa Unión are Los Palacios, Banda Florida, Villa Casteli, Vinchina, Guandacol, Aicuña and Patquía.
+Nearby towns from Villa Unión are Los Palacios, Banda Florida, Villa Casteli, Vinchina, Guandacol, Aicuña, and Patquía.

-Nearest major cities from Villa Unión are San Juan, La Rioja, Chilecito, Catamarca and Córdoba.
+Nearest major cities from Villa Unión are San Juan, La Rioja, Chilecito, Catamarca, and Córdoba.